 MPERS is exposed to various risks of loss related to natural disasters, asset theft or damage, errors and omissions, torts, and employee injuries.
 MPERS has purchased commercial insurance related to capital asset loss and damage.

-Ancillary coverage provided through the property policy includes coverage for accounts receivable, loss of money and securities, employee dishonesty, and forgery and alterations.
+Ancillary coverage provided through the property

+policy includes coverage for accounts receivable, loss of money and securities, employee dishonesty, and forgery and alterations.
 MPERS carries a \$2 million umbrella liability policy.
 MPERS has coverage through Missouri Highway and Transportation Commission's Self-Insurance Fund related to workers' compensation.
-MPERS'

-has also purchased an executive risk insurance package that includes directors and officers liability (\$1 million aggregate coverage), employment practices liability (\$1 million aggregate coverage) and fiduciary liability coverage (\$5 million aggregate coverage).
-These coverages are inclusive of legal defense costs and each policy carries a \$25,000 deductible.
-The State's Legal Expense Fund covers all state employees and officers, and MPERS has purchased surety bonds for the executive director and staff.
+MPERS' has also purchased a directors and officers policy with \$1 million aggregate coverage.
+This coverage is inclusive of legal defense costs and carries a \$35,000 deductible.
+The State's Legal

+Expense Fund covers all state employees and officers, and MPERS has purchased surety bonds for the executive director and staff.
 Settlements have not exceeded coverages for each of the past three fiscal years.

-MPERS has a disaster recovery plan that provides for continued computer operations at a remote location should the retirement office be unavailable for normal operations
+MPERS has a disaster recovery plan that provides for continued computer operations at a remote location should the retirement office be unavailable for normal operations.